parsiya/golnk/READMD.md

 * IconIndex (4 bytes): A 32-bit signed integer that specifies the index of an icon within a given icon location.
 * ShowCommand (4 bytes): A 32-bit unsigned integer that specifies the expected window state of an application launched by the link.
 This value SHOULD be one of the following.

+"Unless otherwise specified, the value contained by size fields includes the size of size field itself."